 Nazi Germany is the name commonly used to refer to the German nation when it was ruled by Adolf Hitler in the years 1933-1945, also known as the Third Reich.note Hitler styled "his" new Germany as the "1000-year Reich," for which he got a lot of mockery after the war when it turned out to last only twelve years - although its crimes may well be remembered for over 1000 years. (the First being the Holy Roman Empire,note Which actually kinda-sorta did make it to 1,000 years, although you have to twist the definition of the HRE to include Charlemagne (crowned "Emperor of the Romans" in 800) even though the first "Holy Roman Emperor" was Otto I (crowned in 962), and forget that the HRE spent the last 300 years or so of its existence as a powerless shell ("neither holy, nor Roman, nor an Empire") kept around as a trophy by the Austrian monarchs. and the Second being Imperial Germany under the Prussian Hohenzollern dynasty).
 The Nazis did not actually change the official name of the country until 1942; for ten of their twelve years in power, it remained simply Deutsches Reich (literally, "German Realm"), as it had been since 1871.
 In 1942, it was officially renamed Großdeutsches Reich (literally, "Greater German Realm"), to reflect their large territorial gains and the "unification" of the German-speaking lands, and to hark back to the Großdeutsche Lösung ("Greater German Solution") to the "German Question".
 Therefore, the names "Nazi Germany" and "Third Reich" are conventions for historians, not official denominationsnote When a Modern German talks about the 1933-1945 period, he or she may often call it Nazizeit - "time of the Nazis".

 During this time, Germany's policies were dominated by Adolf Hitler and the Nazi Party.note "Nazi" is the phonetic pronunciation of the first two syllables of the party's full name, Nationalsozialistische Deutsche Arbeiterpartei, "National Socialist German Workers' Party" in English.
 Then, as now, this was seen as an annoyingly long party name.
-It was intended to sound vague and all-inclusive by combining key words from across the political spectrum.
-To a German living at the time, the name would have sounded like a bunch of people calling themselves "right-wing left-wingers".* It was also a bit of a cruel joke; the shortening was partly by analogy with Sozi, the then-popular abbreviation for the Sozialdemokratische Partei Deutschlands, i.e. the Social Democratic Party of Germany — who were and remain your standard nonviolent center-left party.
+It was intended to sound vague and all-inclusive by combining key words from across the political spectrum (successfully so, by the way - considering its electoral makeup at least in the 1930s, it was the first genuine catch all-party in Germany).
+But to a German living at the time, the name would have sounded like a bunch of people calling themselves "right-wing left-wingers".* It was also a bit of a cruel joke; the shortening was partly by analogy with Sozi, the then-popular abbreviation for the Sozialdemokratische Partei Deutschlands, i.e. the Social Democratic Party of Germany — who were and remain your standard nonviolent center-left party.
 They are still around and are one of the major German parties, but hardly anyone calls them "Sozis" anymore.
 The party and the country it ruled are best remembered for being fanatically racist (even by the standards of the 1930s, their racism was off the charts).
 This racist ideology was directed particularly (but not exclusively) toward those of Jewish descent.
 Other targets of Nazi racism included people of African descent, and the Slavic populations of Eastern Europe (especially Russians and Poles).
 The ultimate goal of the Nazis was the complete extermination of these "inferior races"; in the case of Eastern Europe, the plan was to replace them with German settlers.
 Though this is by no means the only policy adopted by Nazi Germany, it was so prominent that it has become one of their defining characteristics.
 The belief in the superiority of what Hitler called the Aryan race would ultimately culminate in The Holocaust — the deliberate, industrialized mass murder of millions of ethnic minorities, dissenters, political opponents of Nazism (especially communists), social "undesirables" and "inferior races" as defined by the Nazi Party; a period of horror and monstrosity that would claim the lives of at least eleven million people, six million of which were Jews, and would give rise to the word "genocide."

 Nazi Germany also pursued aggressive territorial expansion.
 Hitler believed that Nazi Germany and the Aryan race should be the rightful rulers over not just all the German-speaking peoples, or even the Germanic states, but all of Europe.
 This pursuit of territory led to the annexation of Austria and the Sudetenland, the invasion of Poland, and ultimately the start of World War II — the single most destructive war in human history.
 This war claimed the lives of an additional 50 or 60 million people, the majority of whom were civilians killed by the Nazi German armed forces.